top of page

 • Has some lactose and fat

-• Tastes creamy and is the most common, affordable option
+• Tastes creamy and is often the most affordable option

-• Good for beginners or casual fitness goals
+• Good for beginners or those with casual fitness goals

 2. Whey Protein Isolate (WPI)